 Outside, a winding brick path leads down past carved stone faces and even a detailed, carved façade of Borobudur, Yogyakarta’s most famous Buddhist temple monument.

 The path leads down further to an enclosure holding small deer, well-fed and looked after.

 You can actually walk down a serpentine footpath with stairs all the way to the river bank below.

 All the moss-covered carvings look ancient, though the stone was actually carved by 250 master artisans four or five years before the resort opened.

 We thoroughly enjoyed the food at Ayung Resort Ubud – some of the best fine dining in Ubud.

-The restaurant is beautiful; at breakfast and afternoon tea, we’d sit by the railing looking out over the thick rainforest, keeping our eyes peeled for monkeys swinging in the treetops and helmeted thrill-seekers in colorful whitewater rafts, cheerfully bouncing along the Ayung River way way below.
+At breakfast and afternoon tea, we’d sit by the railing looking out over the thick rainforest, keeping our eyes peeled for monkeys swinging in the treetops.

 There’s also a more casual dining rooftop space offering Italian food and oven-baked pizza, which we wish we’d had time to try out.